nelsonracevedo/Windows-Troubleshooting-Incident-Response-Lab/Incident-01-No-Internet/incident-report.md

 **Action Performed:**

-Updated Network configuration for the preferred DNS address to point to the server's address
+Updated the Preferred DNS Server address in the network adapter settings.

 **Tool Used:**